 The objective of creating this list isn’t to instill some kind of a race against time or to create aversion toward death.
 I don’t see our existence to be limited to just our physical years on earth – I don’t see our existence to be limited to just our physical years on earth – our physical lifespan is but a short speck of our existence in the universe.

 The whole point of creating your list is to maximize every moment of our existence and live our life to the fullest.
 It’s a reminder of all the things we want to achieve in our time here, so that instead of pandering our time in pointless activities, we are directing it fully toward what matters to us.

 Create Your Bucket List

 If you don’t have a bucket list, I highly recommend you to create one.
-How much does it cost?
+How much will it cost?
 Zero.
-How long does it take?
+How long will it take?
 Probably 30 minutes to an hour, or more if you get really caught up in the writing.
 What do you stand to gain?
 Significant clarity and focus on what you want from your life.
 It’s an invaluable exchange.